-- A service that focused on results (driving leads and qualified traffic) and not just deliverables (X number of articles per month) (Gap 1 above)
+- A service that focused on results (driving leads and qualified traffic) and not just deliverables (like ‘X’ number of articles per month).
+[Gap 1 above]

-- A service that was transparent — as a client, you could see traffic and conversions at all time.
+- A service that was transparent — as a client, you could see traffic and conversions at all times.
 There was always a way to reach us and ask questions.
-(Most of the other agencies kept you in the dark about results and were hard to get ahold of outside of a monthly or biweekly call)
+(Most of the other agencies kept you in the dark about results and were hard to get ahold of outside of a monthly or biweekly call.)

 We drafted the original sales page in Google Docs outlining our service offering.
 Our goal was to have a lot of these principles shine through on the page.
 Here it is:

-In terms of how we were going to execute on all of these stuff, there were still a lot of unknowns.
+There were still a lot of unknowns in terms of how we were going to execute on all of this.
 At this stage, we didn’t have any writers, we had only vague ideas about how we were going to attribute leads to content, we didn’t have any systems or processes, and the only person that knew how to do promotion was me.

-But at this stage, the only thing that was important to us is to validate our hypothesis that: Companies wanted a content marketing service that was held accountable to traffic and leads, produced high quality content, and took care of all of the work for them, not just a writing service, and they were willing to pay a premium for it.
+But at this stage, the only thing that was important to us was to validate our hypothesis: Companies wanted a content marketing service that was held accountable to traffic and leads, produced high quality content, and took care of all of the work for them, not just a writing service, and they were willing to pay a premium for it.

 Speaking of premium, the next challenge for us was to figure out how much to charge.

 The question we had to ask ourselves was: